Upload template

 3.2 Submit the resource for review by clicking Send For Review

 Verification takes 2-3 days.
-If it's approved, your template becomes available in the community templates.
+If it's approved, your template becomes available in the Marketplace.

 To receive an email alert, ensure you have linked an email to your Marketplace account.

-- From the Testnet Marketplace, navigate to My Templates and complete the form.
+- From the Cloud Marketplace, navigate to My Templates and complete the form.

 This form is essentially redundant for private templates, what it does is associate user details with templates in the backend.
 This step is vital to become an allowlisted template contributor, however, if you never make your template public, this data remains unused.